About Sanjana

 At age 13, within 3 years of learning the sport, she was training with the pre-professional riders, often training other owners' horses to become competition-ready.

-Sanjana always dreamed of a job that involved animals, the great outdoors, and helping owners live the best lives with their animal companions.
+Sanjana always dreamed of a job that involved animals, the great outdoors, and helping owners live their best lives with their animal companions.
 During her time training horses, she learned that no animal is untrainable.
 With the right mindset, technique, and an open heart, every animal can make progress.

 In 2020, everything changed.
-She was no longer traveling because of the pandemic and decided to take a leap of faith and adopt an 11 month old German Shepherd-Husky rescue named Ace.
+She was no longer traveling because of the pandemic and decided to take a leap of faith and adopt an 11 month-old German Shepherd-Husky rescue named Ace.

 What drew her to Ace was the fact that no other family wanted him and that he truly had a heart of gold.
 He went from family to family with no luck before finding Sanjana.